-Until recently, kava had been considered a safe herb.
-Animal studies have shown that kava dosages of up to 4 times the normal amount cause no health problems, and 13 times the normal dosage causes only mild problems in rats.20 A study of 4,049 people who took a rather low dose of kava (70 mg of kavalactones daily) for 7 weeks found side effects in 1.5% of cases.
+Kava is generally considered safe, but there have been concerns about its toxic effects on the liver.
+A study of 4,049 people who took a rather low dose of kava (70 mg of kavalactones daily) for 7 weeks found side effects in 1.5% of cases.
 These were mostly mild gastrointestinal complaints and allergic rashes.21 A 4-week study of 3,029 people given 240 mg of kavalactones daily showed a 2.3% incidence of basically the same side effects.22 One review of the literature concluded that "the data support the safety of kava in treating anxiety at 280 mg kava lactones daily for 4 weeks."47

 However, a growing number of case reports have raised serious concerns about kava’s safety.
-These reports suggest that, occasionally, even normal doses of kava can cause severe liver injury.25,26,36,37,48-50 Based on these reports, regulatory agencies have taken action in numerous countries banning or restricting sale of kava.
-However, case reports are notorious for failing to show cause and effect, and some well-regarded experts who have reviewed the literature feel that kava has not been shown to be unsafe.51,52 In a report examining 26 alleged liver toxicity cases in kava users, consuming the herb at the recommended daily dose (less than 120 mg) and duration (less than 3 months) was clearly linked with only one case.56
+These reports suggest that, occasionally, even normal doses of kava can cause severe liver injury.25,26,36,37,48-50 However, case reports are notorious for failing to show cause and effect without the use of comparative controls.
+Some well-regarded experts who have reviewed the literature feel that kava has not been shown to be unsafe.51,52,59 In a report examining 26 alleged liver toxicity cases in kava users, consuming the herb at the recommended daily dose (less than 120 mg) and duration (less than 3 months) was clearly linked with only one case.56

 In all other cases, kava was either not implicated, was taken inappropriately, or was combined with another drug.